 Appraisers will appraise the fee simple interest or an interest less than fee (a partial interest).
 They can be created economically, legally, physically, or financially.
-Following are examples of partial interest they we have experience in appraising.
+Following are examples of partial interest that we have experience in appraising:

 - Leased fee and or leasehold interests